tdeekens/msc-thesis/interview-transcriptions/summaries/[A]-interview-summaries.md

 - Not clear borders of responsibility, teams might not know when to contact PGs
 - Not enough support for the teams, too many responsibilities and not enough competence.
-- PGs as bottlenecks, hte number of teams rises, numbers of PGs doesn't
+- PGs as bottlenecks, the number of teams rises, numbers of PGs doesn't
 - Hard to know what is going on in the organisation, not well communicated
   - Too much information, don't know how to filter
   - Team's contact with TM is only via PG